aishwarya-10/copper-sales-prediction/README.md

-# Copper Sales Prediction :A Machine Learning Approach to Status and Price
+# Copper Sales Prediction:A Machine Learning Approach to Status and Price
-This project develops machine learning models that can predict selling price and classify status of sale.
+This project develops machine learning models that can predict selling prices and classify the status of sales.

 <br>